johncmckim/johncmckim.github.io/_posts/2016/2016-05-27-express-to-aws-lambda-part-3.md

 * [Worker instances or background tasks — Part 5](https://medium.com/@johncmckim/express-to-aws-lambda-part-5-dcde1532279c)

 I will cover those issues in future posts.
 If you want to explore this example more in the mean time, please check out the repo on [Github](https://github.com/johncmckim/express-to-aws-lambda/tree/3-response-templates).

-*Myself and the team at [A Cloud Guru](https://acloud.guru/) are building a Serverless training system.
-If you need to get AWS certified or build Alexa skills sign up and start learning today.*